Keyhole-Koro/PoliTopics-C/readme.md

 ### 2. Bootstrap Local Resources

-This will create DynamoDB tables and S3 bucket locally:
+This will create DynamoDB tables and the S3 bucket locally:

 ```bash
 bash ./scripts/local-bootstrap-awscli.sh